Ducki67/Forge-10.40-gs-fixed-fr/README.md

 [Fixed src from here btw!!](https://github.com/Therealsxlar/ForgeFN-Fixed)

 ## reasons why you should stop crying
-- **1** The src code if fixed now so u can compile the dill skidda.
+- **1** The src code if fixed now so u can compile the dll skidda.
 - **2** If you still get an error like detours then fix it by your self i ain't gonna help anymore!
-- **3** Why the heck you want this gs soo bad its notven close to current or early 2023 reboot bru..
+- **3** Why the heck you want this gs soo bad its not even close to current or early 2023 reboot bru..
 - **4*** Just shut up and use semi working creative.   >:)

 # Credits